JGedff/Firebase-NodeJs/README.md

 # Firebase-NodeJs

+# THIS PROJECT IS AFECTED BY THE VULNERABILITY OF PROTOBUFJS CVE-2023-36665 PLEASE UPDATE IT TO A HIGHER VERSION THAN 7.2.4

 Hello, this is a web made with HTML, CSS and JavaScript for the front-end and NodeJs and express handlebars for the server routing.

 In this release, as a unlogged user you can see all information of the Who are we, posts and comments.